StratusFearMe21/listenbrainz-mpv/README.md

 This plugin is compatible with the Android version of MPV via [my tutorial](https://www.reddit.com/r/mpv/comments/107oasp/c_plugins_in_mpv_on_android).
 However, this plugin has specific requirements

-- If you want offline caching
 - You must use MPV via the *"File Picker (Legacy)"*
 - You must install the api29 build
-- If you don't need offline caching
-  - You must compile with `--no-default-features` to turn the `caching` feature off

 This plugin also requires this compilation command